dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/capture-vision-router/settings.md

 Returns a promise that resolves with a SimplifiedCaptureVisionSettings object representing the simplified settings for the specified template.

-> Remarks: If the underlying CaptureSettings is too complicated, we cannot construct a Simplified CaptureSettings in which case it returns null.
+> Remarks: If the underlying CaptureSettings is too complicated, we cannot construct a Simplified CaptureSettings in which case it returns an error.

 **Code snippet**